-Dr. Patricia O’Campo holds the Chair of Intersectoral Solutions to Urban Health Problems at St. Michael’s Hospital.
+Dr. Patricia O’Campo is the Interim Executive Director of the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
+She holds the Chair of Intersectoral Solutions to Urban Health Problems at St. Michael’s Hospital.
 She is professor of Epidemiology at the Dalla Lana School of Public Health at the University of Toronto, and an adjunct professor at the Johns Hopkins Bloomberg School of Public Health.
 Dr. O’Campo came to St. Michael’s in 2004 and for 11 years she served as Director of the Centre for Research on Inner City Health (now the Centre for Urban Health Solutions).
 Under her leadership, the centre became nationally recognized for its policy and practice-relevant work with community partners to produce rigorous scientific methods and innovative tools aimed at improving the health of urban populations.

 Dr. O’Campo’s work often focuses on upstream determinants of health, quantifying the impacts of structural issues and social programs, and working to propose concrete solutions.
 She established her unique approach to research even before community based participatory research was accepted as a method.
 Dr. O’Campo improves population well-being by createing transdisciplinary partnerships with scientists from other disciplines and with practitioners and community members from affected populations.
 Among her other research contributions to public health are the introduction of multilevel models in the mid 1990s, the application of concept mapping and of realist methods to health disparities research, and more recently a call for stronger evidence to support programs and interventions to address health inequities with the publication of her co-edited book, Rethinking Social Epidemiology: Toward a Science of Change (2011, Springer).